unovae/Knowledge-Base/English/How to do a Market Research.md

 # How to do a Market Research?
 Every new product or solution comes with the same pressing question: “Will someone buy it?”.
 To solve that question, it is crucial to understand how potential customers will react to your product.
-This leads us to conduct market research.
+This leads us to conduct market research.  &nbsp;

 ## What is market research?
 Market research is a fundamental process that examines the consumer behaviour and trends in the market to help businesses develop strategies and come up with new products and services.
 By collecting and analysing the data, market research helps to understand target market, the competitors and the viability of the solutions, which leads to informed decision making.
 Methods such as surveys, focus groups and data analysis are amongst the most common techniques used for market research.